coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 *Light Gravity:* The gravity on a plane with this trait is less intense than on the Material Plane.
 As a result, creatures find that they can lift more, but their movements tend to be ungainly.
-Characters on a plane with the light gravity trait take a --2 circumstance penalty on attack rolls and Balance, Ride, Swim, and Tumble checks.
+Characters on a plane with the light gravity trait take a –2 circumstance penalty on attack rolls and Balance, Ride, Swim, and Tumble checks.
 All items weigh half as much.
 Weapon ranges double, and characters gain a +2 circumstance bonus on Climb and Jump checks.

-Strength and Dexterity don't change as a result of light gravity, but what you can do with such scores does change.
+Strength and Dexterity don’t change as a result of light gravity, but what you can do with such scores does change.
 These advantages apply to travelers from other planes as well as natives.